 Eurovision Song Contest 1996

 The 1996 Eurovision Song Contest moved to a new destination, after it had been in Ireland for the three preceding years.
-Norway's capital Oslo had the honour of hosting the contest, it's 41st running, for the first time.
+Norway's capital Oslo had the honour of hosting the contest for the first time.

 From 29 to 23...

 The contest was threatened by a conductor's strike after Norwegian TV-station NRK, wanting to save time, said it would cut out the orchestra conductor's appearance.
 Luckily, the dispute was settled amicably.
-The show was hosted by Norwegian popband a-ha front man Morten Harket and Norwegian journalist, Ingvild Bryn.
-They greeted each country in their national language.
+The show was hosted by Morten Harket, from the group A-ha and Norwegian journalist, Ingvild Bryn.

 About the winner